oliver-oloughlin/kvdex/README.md

 // Will repeat indefinitely with 1 second interval db.setInterval(() => console.log("Hello World!"), 1_000)

-// First callback starts after a 10 second delay, after that there is a random delay between 0 and 5 seconds db.setInterval(
+// First callback starts after a 10 second delay, after that there is a random interval between 0 and 5 seconds db.setInterval(
   () => console.log("I terminate after running 10 times"),
   () => Math.random() * 5_000,